losh11/reddit-modlogbot/README.md

 reddit-modlogbot
 ================

 A simple bot to publish a public moderation log to a wiki page on Reddit.
-Created by /u/edfaz.

 #Instructions
 1. Download this repository or clone it via git.